Past Awards

 -

-As part of our dedication to the pursuit of a more inclusive publishing world, there is a free submission window for BIPOC poets at the beginning of the contest until our cap of fifty.
-Please note the portal will close when we hit our cap.
+As part of our dedication to the pursuit of a more inclusive publishing world, we offer a free submission window for poets from historically marginalized groups at the beginning of the contest.
+Please note the portal will close when we hit our cap of fifty submissions; there will be no additional waivers granted.

 -